derb12/pybaselines/docs/algorithms/smooth.rst

 ria (Range Independent Algorithm)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.ria` first extrapolates a linear baseline from the left and/or
+:meth:`.ria` first extrapolates a linear baseline from the left and/or
 right edges of the data and adds Gaussian peaks to these baselines, similar to the
 :ref:`optimize_extended_range <extending-data-explanation>` function, and
 records their initial areas.
 The data is then iteratively smoothed using a